bbc/audio-orchestration/Readme.md

 Redux actions are dispatched to the store to effect changes in the state.
 The sagas (see below) also listen for and dispatch certain actions, and a saga is used to manage the orchestration client---the object that interacts with the synchronisation service and manages audio rendering.

-#### `src/index.js`

-Initialises the redux store, starts the root saga, and initialises the orchestration client (`initialiseOrchestration`).
-Renders the top-level `App` component.
-Also includes various polyfills and the web font package.

-As the template is designed to be extended, only the `state.template` property of the global state is used by reducers introduced by the template.
-Further reducers specific to a particular experience may be created and should be registered in the `createStore` call in `src/index.js` and provide their own `mapStateToProps` and `mapDispatchToProps` functions in the `connect` call.

 #### `src/template/index.js`

 Contains the `mapStateToProps` and `mapDispatchToProps` methods used in the `connect` call in the entry point file.
 These export the entire state as props, and create all action dispatchers intendend to be called by user interface components.